 Lily Dale, like Amelia Roper, endures the pain of rejection; Adolphus Crosbie, like Johnny Eames, bestows his allegiance elsewhere.
-Though the aristocratic woman that Crosbie chooses to marry, Lady Alexandrina de Courcy, might seem to represent a world of privilege that neither Lily nor Amelia can share, Lady Alexandrina is also included within the novel’s interwoven patterns.
-Like Amelia, she is past thirty, and the market value of her characterless beauty, as she hunts for a husband who will rescue her from a comfortless home, is diminishing.
+Although the aristocratic woman that Crosbie chooses to marry, Lady Alexandrina de Courcy, might seem to represent a world of privilege that neither Lily nor Amelia can share, Lady Alexandrina is also included within the novel’s interwoven patterns.
+Like Amelia, she is past 30, and the market value of her characterless beauty, as she hunts for a husband who will rescue her from a comfortless home, is diminishing.
 Amelia Roper knows how to display her wares to their best advantage.
-"By George! how well she looked with her hair all loose"(p.
-000), Johnny muses after a tipsily indiscreet encounter in the lodging-house.
+‘By George! how well she looked with her hair all loose’ (p.
+000), Johnny muses, after a tipsily indiscreet encounter in the lodging-house.
 Lady Alexandrina is not above employing similar tactics: ‘Her hair, which she usually carried in long rolls, now hung loose over her shoulders, and certainly added something to her stock of female charms’ (p.
 000).
-For Crosbie, Alexandrina’s exalted connections seem to offer a means of entry to a world of status, power and wealth.
-Trollope is at pains to demonstrate how completely he is deceived in his hopes for social and professional advantage, for the de Courcy family, as unprepossessing a collection of wastrels, bullies, parasites and hypocrites as Trollope could conceive, regard the aspiring Crosbie as their legitimate prey.
-Trollope shares in a widely-felt resentment among the commercial and professional classes about what John Kucich identifies as ‘the degree to which, after mid-century, aristocratic life had been emptied of its more traditional values’.
+For Crosbie, Alexandrina’s exalted connections seem to offer a means of entry to a world of status, power, and wealth.
+Trollope is at pains to demonstrate how completely he is deceived in his hopes for social and professional advantage, for the de Courcy family, as unprepossessing a collection of wastrels, bullies, parasites, and hypocrites as Trollope could conceive, regard the aspiring Crosbie as their legitimate prey.
+Trollope shares in a widely felt resentment among the commercial and professional classes about what John Kucich identifies as ‘the degree to which, after mid-century, aristocratic life had been emptied of its more traditional values’.

 Crosbie is undoubtedly a villain, but the wretched marriage with the cold-blooded Alexandrina which is his punishment also makes him something of a victim.
 His encounter with the innocence and simplicity of Mr Harding, as he makes his way to the ruin of his own happiness in Courcy Castle, has no narrative function other than to reveal a capacity for a different order of judgement.
 Harding, the hero of The Warden (1855), the novel that initiated Trollope’s popular success as a writer, persistently figures as the ‘moral centre of the Barsetshire novels’, and Crosbie’s sensitivity to the values that Harding represents is an indication of his potential for something better than his approaching disgrace: ‘Crosbie felt that he had never seen a face on which traits of human kindness were more plainly written’ (p.
 000).
-But Crosbie is among the characters that are inexorably drawn into a conscious act of self-destruction, for throwing over the intelligence, beauty and devotion of Lily in favour of Alexandrina’s meretricious appeal as the daughter of an earl was evidently an act of folly, in both emotional and worldly terms, even in his own eyes.
+But Crosbie is among the characters that are inexorably drawn into a conscious act of self-destruction, for throwing over the intelligence, beauty, and devotion of Lily in favour of Alexandrina’s meretricious appeal as the daughter of an earl was evidently an act of folly, in both emotional and worldly terms, even in his own eyes.
 ‘It was in this that Crosbie’s failure had been so grievous,—that he had seen and approved the better course, but had chosen for himself to walk in that which was worse . . . he had deliberately made up his mind that he was more fit for the bad course than for the good one’ (p.
 000).